Lawrenceville LGBT Divorce Lawyer

 - At-fault grounds such as adultery or desertion

 The alimony determination can be very complex, but you can count on our knowledgeable legal team to advocate on your behalf.
-Give us a call today at the Lawrenceville law office of Crystal Wright Law, LLC, to discuss your case and begin making a divorce plan.
+Give us a call today at the Lawrenceville law office of Crystal Wright Law, to discuss your case and begin making a divorce plan.

 Child custody in an LGBT divorce is one of the areas where legal matters could get thorny.
 When children are involved, the court may unwittingly make decisions based on preconceived notions of LGBT families.

 Courts are supposed to make custody decisions according to the “best interests of the child.”
 However, if one of the spouses is the child’s biological parent, the court may consider that parent more “legitimate” or assign greater weight to their petition for custody.